jonkelleyatrackspace/ops_api/README.md

 ## API

-### JoJo Block Markup
+### Configuration Block Markup

-JoJo blocks are metadata about the script that opsapi will use to execute it.
-JoJo blocks are not mandatory for the script to run.
+Config blocks are metadata about the extension that opsapi will use to execute it.
+Config blocks are not mandatory for the extension to run.

 Example block:

-    # -- jojo --
+    # -- config --
-    # description: echo script
+    # description: This is just an example extension
     # param: text - text to echo back
     # param: secret1 - sensitive text you don't want logged
     # param: secret2 - more sensitive stuff